daniel-kurzer/daniel-kurzer/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at [daniel-kurzer.de](daniel-kurzer.de)
+- 👨‍💻 All of my projects are available at <a href="https//:www.daniel-kurzer.de">daniel-kurzer.de</a>

 - 📫 How to reach me **daniel.kurzer@outlook.de**